-The 11 rules below may well be my most popular Facebook post of all time, from March 21, 2016.
+These 11 rules were a popular Facebook post, from March 21, 2016.
+My most popular ever, from Mother's Day 2015, appears below.
 LIKE my page on Facebook or simply look in to see the offering of the day.
+Jaya the Trust Coach on Facebook

 11 rules for when you're discouraged or distressed